Amber’s Story: Ruptured Aneurysm

 Ten weeks after her stroke, Amber had completely recovered mentally and was focused on rehabilitating her shoulder and spending time with her family before heading back to school.
 She sat out the 2009-2010 season and then decided to leave the University of Tennessee for Xavier University, where she would play for the Muskies and tackle XU’s famed core curriculum while living a jump shot away from her family and doctors.

 Dr. Zuccarello cleared Amber to play in 2010, and with a special waiver from the NCAA she was back in the thick of it, averaging 3 points per game over 22 games.
 A year later, as a 21-year-old junior, she has worked her way into the starting lineup.
-A shatterproof mask, made of transparent thermoplastic and formed to her head and face, covers the area where Dr. Zuccarello opened her skull and protects her from any impact she incurs on the court.
+A shatterproof mask, made of transparent thermoplastic and formed to her head and face, covered the area where Dr. Zuccarello opened her skull and protected her from any impact she incurred on the court.

 Meanwhile, in the realm of communications, she has chosen to share her story in an effort to give hope to others who are facing recovery and rehabilitation following a neurological event.
 “There are a lot of people who have brain aneurysms and don’t stay positive,” Amber said.
 “So I think my story is to encourage people to make sure they do stay positive.
 I’m able to return to a sport that I love and play basketball again, and that’s very important to me.
 And seeing my friends and family support me means a lot.
 I want others to be able to move forward also.